Pocket Frame Tutorial

 You’re all finished!
 Now you have the perfect piece to make your home a little extra wintery, or, better yet, use it as a gift to brighten someone’s day!
 Happy crafting, and if you need the list of supplies once more, here they are:

-In this video tutorial, you will learn how to use these Washi Adhesive Sheets to alter a glass jar ...
+In this video tutorial, you will learn how to use these Washi Adhesive Sheets to alter a glass jar.
+You can fill this jar with candy to make a wonderful Holiday gift for anyone on your list!

 View this video to preview the "Peaceful" Collection by Authentique: